pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Capturing Current State of Resources

-Now, Pulumi is great at creating new infrastructure from scratch via code.
-But this wasn’t a from-scratch situation - we had to migrate existing resources - GitHub teams - to be under Pulumi management, without disrupting anyone’s access to our GitHub organization.
+Now, Pulumi is _great_ at creating new infrastructure from scratch via code.
+But this wasn’t a from-scratch situation.
+We had to migrate existing resources - GitHub teams - to Pulumi, without disrupting anyone’s access.

 Enter Pulumi Import.